 The fair value of investment property has been determined by external, independent property valuer, having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.

-The fair value measurement for the investment property has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.
+The fair value measurement for the investment property has been categorised as a Level 3 fair value based on the inputs to the valuation technique used ii.
+Valuation technique

-The companies investment properties consist of Retail Mall and Land at Coimbatore.
+The Company's investment properties consist of Retail Mall and Land at Coimbatore.
 Description of valuation techniques used and key inputs to valuation on investment properties are as follows:

-Туре Valuation technique Significant unobservable Inter-relationship between Investment property DCF method (refer below) Discount Rate; Annual Rate; Annual Rate; Capitalisation rate 15.00% to 20.25%; 9%
+Туре Valuation technique Significant unobservable Inter-relationship between Investment property DCF method (refer below) Discount Rate; 2).
+Market capitalisation rate 16.50% to 20.65%; 9.5%